Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-13/_posts/2002-02-01-using-arrays.md

     }
 ```

-Okay so we made a few more changes here, but only in the draw.
+Okay, so we made a few more changes here, but only in the draw.
 I create a for loop - remember when I said they would come back?
-Instead of printing out each individual index, I use the array to print them all out.
-This allows me to have as many indices without having to change any code later.
+Instead of printing out each index one by one, I use the array to print them all out.
+This method allows me to have as many indices without having to change any code later.

 The other thing to note is that I use **length** in the for loop instead of 2.
-This is a built-in property of the array that returns how many items are in the array.
-That way if we add more to the array, it still prints without having to change anything in the for loop.
+Length is a built-in property of the array that returns how many items are in the array.
+That way, if we add more to the array, it still prints without having to change anything in the for loop.
 Let's look at that.

 ```js
     var myXs = [];